panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 ### 1.1 Merge using the spread operator

-If you want to know one but good way to merge arrays in JavaScript, then remember the merge using the spread operator.
+If you want to know one good way to merge arrays in JavaScript, then remember the merge using the spread operator.

 Write inside the array literal two or more arrays prefixed with the spread operator `...`, and JavaScript will create a new array with all these arrays merged: